 Douglas S. Eakeley

 A former Rhodes Scholar and graduate of Yale Law School, Professor Eakeley served as first assistant attorney general of the State of New Jersey.
 In 1993 he was appointed by President Clinton to the board of directors of the Legal Services Corporation, which he chaired until April 2003.
-His current professional affiliations include serving as Chair of the New Jersey Institute for Social Justice, trustee of Legal Services of New Jersey, member of the Legal Services Corporation Pro Bono Task Force, and member of the Executive Advisory Committee of the International Institute for Conflict Prevention & Resolution.
+His current professional affiliations include serving as Chair of the New Jersey Institute for Social Justice and trustee of Legal Services of New Jersey.

-Professor Eakeley has received numerous awards for his pro bono work and contributions to the legal community, including the American Jewish Committee’s Judge Learned Hand Award, Thurgood Marshall College Fund Award of Excellence, John Minor Wisdom Public Service and Professionalism Award from the Litigation Section of the American Bar Association, National Housing Institute’s Outstanding Service Award, Reynoso-Abascal Don Quixote Award from California Rural Legal Assistance, League of Women Voters of New Jersey Making Democracy Work Award, and the first Legal Services of New Jersey/New Jersey State Bar Association’s Pro Bono Publico Award (renamed the Debevoise-Eakeley Award).
+Professor Eakeley has received numerous awards for his pro bono work and contributions to the legal community, including the American Jewish Committee’s Judge Learned Hand Award, Thurgood Marshall College Fund Award of Excellence, John Minor Wisdom Public Service and Professionalism Award from the Litigation Section of the American Bar Association, National Housing Institute’s Outstanding Service Award, Reynoso-Abascal Don Quixote Award from California Rural Legal Assistance, League of Women Voters of New Jersey Making Democracy Work Award, Lead New Jersey's Lifetime of Leadership Award and the first Legal Services of New Jersey/New Jersey State Bar Association’s Pro Bono Publico Award (renamed the Debevoise-Eakeley Award).

-- Business Associations, Current Issues in Corporate Governance, Constitutional Rights Clinic, Criminal and Youth Justice Clinic
+Business Associations, Current Issues in Corporate Governance, and Compliance and Enterprise Risk Management

 - Voice: (973) 353-3105